rupert-ong/java-crud-ski-app/README.md

 This strictly educational, proof of concept side project can be found in the Learning Java Web Development course at [O'Reilly](http://shop.oreilly.com/product/0636920048831.do), under "Web Apps And Databases Using JSP And POJOs".
 A "greedy" pagination solution was also independently implemented, for proof of concept only.

+Be sure to check the other branches in this repo to view alernate solutions using JSTL, HttpServlet(s) and dealing with 2 database tables (explicit commits).

 ## Table of contents

 * [Quick start](#quick-start)